Prabhmit/Portfolio-Exercise-Starbucks/README.md

 X(V1-V7) and y('purchase) variables were created and the training data was split into test and train sets with a 2:1 ratio.
 A pipeline was build using Random Forest and hyper-parameters were tuned using GridSearch.
 The model was fit to train data following which predictions were made using test data and the model output was evaluated and reported.
 The model output was tested with Test.csv using test_results.py.

+## Results

+The IRR and NIR achieved with this strategy were 0.0198 and 373.15 respectively.
+The IRR value, which is positive, indicates that more customers would purchase the product with the promotion as compared to if they didn't receive the promotion.
+The NIR value, which is positive as well, indicates the promotion strategy will be profitable for Starbucks.

-# 4. Instructions
+# Instructions

-1. Run the cells in the Starbucks.ipynb notebook.
+Run the cells in the Starbucks.ipynb notebook for the relevant output.

-# 5. Licensing, Authors and Acknowledgments
+# Licensing, Authors and Acknowledgments

 Introduction to Data Science, Data Scientist Nanodegree Program, Udacity, https://www.udacity.com/course/data-scientist-nanodegree--nd025